 Easter Egg Roll - Monday, April 6, 2015

 Every year on Easter Monday, the White House hosts the annual White House Easter Egg Roll.
-The 2014 Easter Egg Roll was held on April 21, 2014.
-More than 30,000 people joined us
+The 2015 White House Easter Egg Roll will be held on Monday April 6, 2015.
+More than 35,000 people will join us

 fun in the Oval Office; Easter fun activities throughout the White House; and an assortment of age-appropriate video games available on the Watch Floor of the Situation Room.